paweljarosz/defarc/README.md

 	local attribute_value = defarc.get_attribute_value()
 ```

-### .get_attribute_data([attribute])
+### get_attribute_data([attribute])
 Returns a attribute value data of selected attribute data.
-This function returns a proper attribute name if proper attribute_id or attribute_name is provided, otherwise it returns a attribute value data of saved/selected attribute_table.
+This function returns a proper attribute name if proper attribute_id or attribute_name is provided, otherwise it returns a attribute value data of selected attribute_table.

 * **PARAMETER:** `attribute` (string, optional) - an id or name of a attribute from Arcweave JSON or Lua table with attribute data (attribute_table)
 * **RETURNS:** `attribute_data` (string or table) - a string with attribute value data or a table with components list